How to deadhead Shasta daisies – to keep these cheerful perennials blooming for longer

 While your Shasta daisies won't die without deadheading, it is the best way to keep them blooming from summer to fall, improving their appearance and health.

 Another benefit of deadheading Shasta daisies is that it will inhibit seed production.
-'If left unchecked, shasta daisies have a tendency to self-seed, leading to a dense and overcrowded garden.
-Deadheading prevents self-seeding, allowing you to have better control over the plant's growth and distribution', advises Zahid Adnan, gardening expert and the founder of The Plant Bible
+'If left unchecked, Shasta daisies have a tendency to self-seed, leading to dense and overcrowded patches in your garden.
+Deadheading prevents self-seeding, allowing you to have better control over the plant's growth and distribution.' says Rachel Bull, Head of Gardens on Homes & Gardens.

-'As well as giving you a longer season of blooms, deadheading Shasta daisies will also neaten up the plant and keep it looking tidy,' adds Drew Swainston, gardening expert at Homes & Gardens.
+'As well as giving you a longer season of blooms, deadheading Shasta daisies will also neaten up the plant and keep it looking tidy,' adds Drew Swainston, gardening expert and Content Editor at Homes & Gardens.
 This will also mean the plant will rebloom healthily the next year.

 Drew qualified as a journalist and wrote for many websites and publications, before studying for a horticulture qualification.
 He worked as a professional gardener for several years, specializing in kitchen gardening.
 He's now bringing his expertise and passion to Homes & Gardens as a member of our team.